 The Working Group’s report and its recommendations leave no doubt about the urgency of the United States’ cold case problem, nor about the moral and public safety imperatives informing the need for renewed action on those cases.
 The report identified five primary justifications for cold case units: (1) criminal justice, (2) public safety, (3) public trust, (4) clearance rates, and (5) cost savings.

 With respect to criminal justice considerations, the report focused on crime victims’ rights, noting that victims’ issues and concerns are “an integral part of policing in the 21st century.”
 When a case goes unsolved, the victim is doubly victimized by the absence of justice.
 The report noted that faith in the criminal justice system depends on the public’s belief that laws will be enforced.
-Living victims need to be assured that they are not forgotten and that offenders will be held accountable.
+Living victims need to be assured that they are not forgotten and that the persons who committed the crime will be held accountable.

-One aspect of the public safety justification for cold case units is the prominent presence of repeat offenders in cold cases.
-The report noted that 71 percent of violent criminal offenders are rearrested within five years of release from prison.
+One aspect of the public safety justification for cold case units is the prominent presence of those who commit repeated offenses in cold cases.
+The report noted that 71 percent of those who commit violent criminal offenses are rearrested within five years of release from prison.
 Researchers have also found that serial rapists are more prevalent than previously thought, the report said, citing findings of a 2018 report by the Begun Center for Violence Prevention Research and Education and the Cuyahoga County (Ohio) Sexual Assault Kit Task Force.
-Thus, solving cold cases can prevent future victimization by taking repeat offenders off the street.
+Thus, solving cold cases can prevent future victimization by taking persons who repeatedly commit offenses off the street.

 With respect to preserving public trust in law enforcement, the Working Group noted that when criminal investigations are not resolved, police performance falls short of public expectations: